Freedom of Conscience? Not in Australia.

 Ironically, while the gay lobby perceives itself as inclusive, but Australia’s new law does not allow for freedom of conscience.
 Attempts to pass such conscience clauses were made but defeated.
 So parents are forbidden to counter gay propaganda or remove their children from classes, when they are now indoctrinated in schools.
 LifeSiteNews reported owners cannot hire based on same-sex marriage exclusions, businesses can be forced to participate (such as making cakes, supplying flowers, etc.) and Christians are not to be permitted free speech in disagreeing with “gay marriage”.
 This is not tolerance, but an attempt at mind control.

 Communists and Nazi party members did the identical thing.
 Relativism dictates erroneously that everyone can form their own decisions, that there is no right, no wrong.
 Evil regimes attempt to indoctrinate, as the Nazis did the Hitler Youth group.
-They started boys at the young age of six, know that by doing so, and making the state and not the parent the arbiter of right and wrong, this would help their cause.
+They started boys at the young age of six, knowing that by doing so, and making the state and not the parent the arbiter of right and wrong, this would help their cause.
 Nevertheless, in the end the Church triumphed and those governments failed.

 Nearly 5 Million Oppose Australian Same-Sex Marriage